 Bles Bridges

-Some of Bles Bridges's most popular tracks include Ruiter Van Die Windjie, Reik Na Die Sterre, Duitswes Wals (Dans Met Die Rooi Rok), Silent Night, Pretty Belinda.
-Listen to these songs and discover more from their extensive catalog.
+Bles Bridges' most-played tracks include Ruiter Van Die Windjie, Reik Na Die Sterre, Duitswes Wals (Dans Met Die Rooi Rok), Silent Night, Pretty Belinda.
+Listen to these songs and explore more from their catalog on this page.

 Bles Bridges (born July 22, 1947, Viljoensdrif, Free State – died March 24, 2000) was a South African singer.
-He became known as Bles Bridges, as his Irish grandfather called him "Bles" (meaning "bald...
+He became known as Bles Bridges, as his Irish grandfather called him "Bles" (meaning "bald" in Afrikaans), due to his very thin hair from an...
 Read the full biography on this page.

-You can find Bles Bridges vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Bles Bridges vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Bles Bridges